Actions and Detail Panel

 Looking for a great way to encourage your children to spend time outdoors this Spring Break?
-Register now to participate in Spring Break Adventure at Miller Woods, a two-day Watershed Education Adventures (WEA) program to connect kids with nature and our Yamhill River Watershed (ages 6-12).
-Led by local environmental educators, Theresa Crain and Neyssa Hays, WEA is a unique opportunity for your child to learn through a structured and engaging outdoors experience.
-Brought to you by the Greater Yamhill Watershed Council and Yamhill Soil and Water Conservation District.
+Register now to participate in Spring Break Adventure at Miller Woods, a two-day Outdoor Education Adventures (OEA (formerly Watershed Education Adventures or WEA)) program to connect kids with nature and our Yamhill River Watershed (ages 6-12).
+Led by local environmental educators, Theresa Crain and Neyssa Hays, OEA is a unique opportunity for your child to learn through a structured and engaging outdoors experience.
+Brought to you in part by the Yamhill Soil and Water Conservation District and GYWC.

-Where can I contact WEA with any questions?
+Where can I contact OEA with any questions?